louiz/biboumi/doc/developer.rst

     # …
   )

 This is the only required element of your scenario.
-This object is a tuple of funcion calls OR other scenarios.
+This object is a tuple of function calls OR other scenarios.

 .. code-block:: python